 As far as cocktails in downtown Pittsburgh are concerned, it is hard to beat The Warren.
 This bar in the Cultural District focuses on novel craft cocktails all with an attractive price point compared to other bars nearby.

 Even better?
 The Warren solves one of the biggest problems of drinking downtown, and maintains late night hours every night of the week!
 So gone are the days where you couldn't get a craft cocktail past 9 or 10pm, because The Warren's hours blows this timeslot out of the water.

 The Warren is located at 245 7th Avenue in the Cultural District in downtown Pittsburgh.

 Liberty Pole Spirits

 Liberty Pole Spirits is another distillery making waves in the local spirits scene, with local grains and theming at their distillery in Washington, PA- near the heart of the famed Whiskey Rebellion.
-As such, we highly recommend booking a tour at this one to get the full experience (not to mention, a welcome cocktail and a full tasting).
+As such, we highly recommend booking a tour at this one to get the full experience as the new campus built in 2023 is a gem.

 The distillery offers a number of unique whiskeys on the menu, including our personal favorite the peated bourbon.
 When used in a cocktail, this one blows more or less anything out of the water with its depth of flavors and smokiness from the peat.